Your basket is currently empty!

 If you want to give it a go then it could provide a bit of fun but don’t expect the world and only view it as a short term project.
 Plant the canes out into the garden after the first season to grow properly.

 For those who want to try it go for a container not less than 10 litre capacity, not too deep because raspberries are shallow rooted and the bottom third of the pot will probably remain unused.
 Use a good free draining proprietary compost with some added grit to ensure that drainage remains really good.
 Such a container will house 3 canes.
 Provide support for the growing canes with some 5’ bamboo canes – tie them together at the top to make a wigwam effect.
-This will stop the canes from blowing about, and make sure the whole is situated in a sheltered position because as it will get quite top heavy later in the summer it will be very prone to falling over in the slightest breeze,.
+This will stop the canes from blowing about, and make sure the whole is situated in a sheltered position because as it will get quite top heavy later in the summer it will be very prone to falling over in the slightest breeze.

 Water well, every day if necessary, and provide additional feed with maxicrop seaweed extract once flowering and fruit set begins.